20 Liters Program Report – February 2019

 REPORT OF FEBRUARY 2019 SOLUTION DISTRIBUTIONS

 In February 2019, volunteers distributed Slow Sand Filters to 54 households in the villages of Biryogo and Kivugiza in Gashora.
 They also distributed 59 SAM3 Household Filters in Gahanga.
 During distributions, families were trained on filter maintenance, as well as health and hygiene practices.
 In addition, volunteers prepared enough sand for 61 additional Slow Sand Filters.
 These filters will be distributed in March.

 The Water Project Team also installed a SAM2 Community Filter at GS Nyabagendwa; a high school located in Bugesera district, serving 2262 students and 50 staff.
 In addition, team members also built 3 Rain Water Harvesting Systems at three different churches in the Rilima sector, including the Catholic Church in Amizero Village, ADEPR Church in Gako Village, and EPR Church in Ntarama Village.

-Finally, in February 2019, two feedback meetings were held in the Gahanga and the Gashora sectors.
-Out of 50 volunteers and Church leaders who were invited in both meetings 48 participated.
+In February 2019, Water Project staff hosted two meetings in Gahanga and Gashora.
+48 volunteers and church leaders participated in the meetings.
 The agenda focused on distribution, assembling, sifting, sand washing and sustainability of water filters and their maintenance after the Water Project active phase has ended.

-Various ideas were shared in those two meetings.
-It was acknowledged that filters will be taken care of and that the following action items were agreed on as way forward: Volunteers will continue to carry out home visits and mobilize beneficiaries of water filters to drinking water.
-Volunteers will always ensure that hygiene is maintained in the community and the culture of drinking water is enforced.
-Volunteers will continue to do the maintenance of all solutions within their sector.
+Meeting participants shared their ideas and expectations of how to ensure the project remained sustainable.
+It was agreed that volunteers will continue to carry out home visits and mobilize beneficiaries of water filters to drinking water.
+In addition, volunteers will continue providing health and hygiene trainings and continue to develop a culture of drinking clean water.
+Finally, volunteers will continue to do the maintenance of all solutions within their sector.